 Lakeway

-Outside of Austin is the town of Lakeway, with beautiful scenery and plenty of water sports if you enjoy them.
+Outside of Austin is the town of Lakeway, which has beautiful scenery and plenty of water sports if you enjoy them.
 You can swim in the waters of Lake Travis, enjoy boating, or take in the view from nearby restaurants and outposts.

 Earn a $250 travel bonus with this incredible card